ReCoin-i2cttl/recoin-qt/README.md

 * http://www.boost.org/
 * Alternatively, it may be possible to install them using a package manager.

 To build, change to a directory where this file is located, and run `mkdir build && cd build && cmake .. && make`.
-The resulting executables can be found in `build/release/src`.
+The resulting executables can be found in `build`.

 ### On Windows
 Dependencies: MSVC 2013 or later, CMake 2.8.6 or later, and Boost 1.55.
 You may download them from: